Icelandic Names: All You Need to Know

 Table of Icelandic name meanings

-Icelandic names you could possibly use
+Icelandic names you could use

 Close up shot of baby feet